backtrace-labs/umash/README.md

 [FreeBSD KNF](https://www.freebsd.org/cgi/man.cgi?query=style&sektion=9);
 when in doubt, whatever `t/format.sh` does is good enough.

-See `smhasher/HOWTO-SMHASHER.md` for patches to easily integrate UMASH in the SMHasher hash performance and quality test suite.

 We are also setting up Jupyter notebooks to make it easier to compare different implementations, to visualise the results, and to automatically run a set of statistical tests on that data.
 See